Herbert Sharpe: Compositions

 Six English Fantasias Op.
 71, Fantasie-Romance for Piano "We Two" Op.73, Preludes for Piano Op.74.

 Arrangements of Grieg's Norwegian songs and dances for piano duet, Songs and duets – various, Concert overture for orchestra (still in manuscript), Romance for Two Pianos (still in manuscript), A comic opera in three acts (still in manuscript).

 Recordings

-In 1922 Sharpe made a number of recordings for HMV accompanying his son Cedric Sharpe on the cello.
+In 1922 Sharpe made a number of recordings for His Master's Voice accompanying his son Cedric Sharpe on the cello.